We Tested 50 UK Websites Across 6 AI Platforms

 The entity confusion problem

-87% of the sites we tested have two or more conflicting signals about their own identity.
-Their website says one thing, their Google Business Profile says another, their LinkedIn says a third, and their schema markup (if it exists) may say something different again.
-AI platforms cross-reference all of these sources.
-When they find inconsistencies, they reduce confidence in the entity — and are less likely to cite it.
+87% of sites we tested send two or more conflicting signals about their own identity.
+The website says one thing.
+Google Business Profile says another.
+LinkedIn says a third.
+Schema markup (if it exists) may say something else.
+AI platforms cross-check all of these sources.
+When they find clashes, they trust the entity less and are less likely to cite it.

 Common inconsistencies we found:

 - Business name variations.
-"Smith & Partners LLP" on the website, "Smith and Partners" on Google Business Profile, "Smith Partners LLP" in schema.
-AI engines see three different entities.
+"Smith & Partners LLP" on the website.
+"Smith and Partners" on Google Business Profile.
+"Smith Partners LLP" in schema.
+AI sees three different entities.

 - Founder/director descriptions.
-Different job titles across LinkedIn, website bio, and schema.
-"CEO" on LinkedIn, "Managing Director" on the website, "Founder" in schema.
+"CEO" on LinkedIn.
+"Managing Director" on the website.
+"Founder" in schema.
+Three different titles for one person.

-These seem like minor details.
-To AI platforms, they're fundamental entity verification failures.
+These look like minor details.
+To AI platforms, they are basic identity failures.

 The H1 clarity gap